sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 6.2 - All session events are logged

 7 Scaling
-7.0 Support up to 64 BFD session at an interval of 100 milliseconds (total 6400 pps)
+7.0 Support up to 64 BFD sessions at an interval of 100 milliseconds (total 6400 pps)
-7.1 Number of sessions can scale up or down according to the packet limit (e.g. 128 sessions at 200 ms)
+7.1 Number of sessions can scale up or down according to the packet (pps) limit (e.g. 128 sessions at 200 ms)

 8 Warm Boot/ISSU
 8.0 BFD allows Warm Boot to be supported in conjunction with client protocol Graceful Restart methods (e.g. BGP GR)
 8.1 During a Warm Boot, BFD packet processing stops.
 This would normally cause the session neighbors to detect the path as down and route around the Warm Booting switch.
 However, when used in conjunction with BGP GR, BFD sets a flag to state that the forwarding plane does not share fate with the control plane, enabling the neighbors to continue using the Warm Boot data path.
-8.2 After warm-boot is completed BGP will re-establish all the sessions and trigger BFD to re-establish corresponding BFD sessions.
+8.2 After Warm Boot is completed, BGP will re-establish all the sessions and trigger BFD to re-establish corresponding BFD sessions.

 9 Platforms
 9.0 - BFD is supported on all SONiC platforms